TYPO3GmbH/content-typo3-universe/resources/markdown/terms-conditions.md

 * The team commits to supplying fixes as outlined below a.s.a.p.
 * The team commits to informing all subscribers a.s.a.p. via email to allow proper planning of rollouts
-* The team commits to using the generated funds for supporting TYPO3 7.6, TYPO3 8.7, and TYPO3 9.5 and excess funds for further TYPO3 CMS development
+* The team commits to using the generated funds for supporting and excess funds for further TYPO3 CMS development

 **8.1.3 Security Patches**

-Security issues that have been reported or fixed in the currently maintained TYPO3 CMS versions (10 and 11) will be backported to TYPO3 CMS 7.6, TYPO3 CMS 8.7, and TYPO3 CMS 9.5, and made available in the private repository.
-See Notification down below for more details.
+Security issues that have been reported or fixed in the currently public-maintained TYPO3 CMS versions will be backported to TYPO3 CMS ELTS versions and made available in the private repository.
+See the Notification below for more details.
 This service is included in the agreement

 **8.1.4.
 Browser Compatibility**

-Each major release of the following browsers will be tested against the latest TYPO3 version using a combination of automated and manual tests for ELTS 7.6, ELTS 8.7, and ELTS 9.5:
+Each major release of the following browsers will be tested against the latest TYPO3 version using a combination of automated and manual tests for:

-* Google Chrome (latest) incl.
-Google for Businesses (latest)
+* Chrome (latest)
-* Apple Safari (latest) (Mac only)
-* Opera (latest)
-* Microsoft Edge (latest)
+* Edge (latest)
-* Microsoft Internet Explorer (latest)
+* Firefox (latest)
-* Mozilla Firefox (latest)
+* Safari (latest)

-The team ensures the backend of TYPO3 CMS 7.6, TYPO3 CMS 8.7, and ELTS 9.5 supports these browsers.
+The team ensures the backend supports these browsers.
 This service is included in the agreement.

 **8.1.5.
 Duration**

 The ELTS plans provided by the TYPO3 GmbH each have a total runtime of three years.
-This total runtime is split into three fixed terms that are available for subscription separately and combined:
+This total runtime is split into three fixed terms that are available for subscription separately and combined.

-* ELTS 7.6: 1st year - December 1, 2018 to November 30, 2019
-* ELTS 7.6: 2nd year - December 1, 2019 to November 30, 2020
-* ELTS 7.6: 3rd year - December 1, 2020 to November 30, 2021

-* ELTS 8.7: 1st year - April 1, 2020 to March 31, 2021
-* ELTS 8.7: 2nd year - April 1, 2021 to March 31, 2022
-* ELTS 8.7: 3rd year - April 1, 2022 to March 31, 2023

-* ELTS 9.5: 1st year - October 1, 2021 to September 30, 2022
-* ELTS 9.5: 2nd year - October 1, 2022 to September 30, 2023
-* ELTS 9.5: 3rd year - October 1, 2023 to September 30, 2024

 **8.1.6.
 3rd Party Extension Support**